banksjazz87/udacity-front-end-project2-landing-page/README.md

 * Active states, both while hovering and clicking on items, the section elements are responsive.
 * After initially scrolling and then more than 2 seconds of inactivity, the navigation bar disappears.

+## How to run the project
+* Import the repository into your coding editor of choice.
+* Launch the index.html page in your browser.

+## References
+* usa.yamaha.com
+* wwbw.com
+* amazon.com

+## Dependencies
+* No outside dependencies are needed to run this project.

 ### Summary
 Enjoy this landing page, and if you have any thoughts or concerns on how to make it bettter, shoot me a pull request.